purestorage/helm-charts/operator/README.md

 Parameter list:<br/>
 1. ``image`` is the PSO Operator image.
 If unspecified ``image`` resolves to the released version at [quay.io/purestorage/pso-operator](https://quay.io/purestorage/pso-operator).
 2. ``namespace`` is the namespace/project in which the PSO-operator and its entities will be installed.
-If unspecified, the operator creates and installs in  the ``psooperator`` namespace.
+If unspecified, the operator creates and installs in  the ``pso-operator`` namespace.
 **PSO Operator MUST be installed in a new project with no other pods.
 Otherwise an uninstall may delete pods that are not related to the PSO operator.**
 3. ``orchestrator`` should be either ``k8s`` or ``openshift`` depending on which orchestrator is being used.
 If unspecified, ``openshift`` is assumed.
 4. ``values.yaml`` is the customized helm-chart configuration parameters.
 This is a **required parameter** and must contain the list of all backend FlashArrays and FlashBlades.
 All parameters that need a non-default value must be specified in this file.